Egyptians versus Assyrians

-On the Egyptian chess side the king is represented by a pharaoh of the Middle-kingdom, Ramses II and his wife.
+On the pewter Egyptian chess side the king is represented by a pharaoh of the Middle-kingdom, Ramses II and his wife.
 The Pharaoh had divine status and was regarded as a god amongst his people.
-The Egyptian chess bishops are represented by two of the most important deities in the Egyptian pantheon, Re: the sun-god and Thoth the judge of the dead.
-The chess knights and pawns are Egyptian cavalry and light infantry respectively, while the rook represents the lotus topped temple pillars from numerous sacred buildings of the period.
+The bishops are represented by two of the most important deities in the Egyptian pantheon, Re: the sun-god and Thoth the judge of the dead.
+The chess knights and chess pawns are Egyptian cavalry and Egyptian light infantry respectively, while the rook represents the lotus topped temple pillars from numerous sacred Egyptian buildings of the period.

 Price includes chess board (choose which type) and deluxe chess case.